 One of the leading figures in the SaaS and M&A space is Ismael Wrixen.
 As a former investment banker, Ismael has worked in the SaaS and M&A room for 13 years.
 His experience and knowledge have been invaluable in helping businesses of all sizes make the most of the opportunities available.

-When asked who buys these companies, Ismael explained that it is usually either strategic or strategically focused private equity firms.
-Strategic firms are generally looking for acqui-hires, whereas private equity firms are more likely to seek majority take-offs or walk-away structures.
+When asked who buys these companies, Ismael explained that they are usually strategic or strategically focused private equity firms.
+Strategic firms generally seek acqui-hires, whereas private equity firms are likelier to seek majority take-offs or walk-away structures.

 Ismael then explained the current state of the software as a service business.
 He explained that although the market has seen some adjustments, the valuations have remained relatively stable.
 He also pointed out that a significant amount of dry capital is still out there, looking to be actively deployed.